The projected fair value for Whirlpool is US$137 based on 2 Stage Free Cash Flow to Equity

 Est @ 1.56%

 ("Est" = FCF growth rate estimated by Simply Wall St)

-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$15b.
-To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Compared to the current share price of US$237, the company appears about fair value at a 2.9% discount to where the stock price trades currently.
+The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$7.5b.
+In the final step we divide the equity value by the number of shares outstanding.
+Compared to the current share price of US$114, the company appears about fair value at a 17% discount to where the stock price trades currently.
 Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
 Do keep this in mind.

 The calculation above is very dependent on two assumptions.
 The first is the discount rate and the other is the cash flows.
-You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
+If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Whirlpool as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 9.0%, which is based on a levered beta of 1.478.
+In this calculation we've used 12%, which is based on a levered beta of 2.000.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.